chrisoffner/fu_alp4_notes/ALP4 notes.md

   // Run next block concurrently where each
   // thread gets its own row, col, and i
-#pragma omp parallel private(row, col, i)
+#pragma omp parallel private(row, col, i) // <- Bad example because count variables
-  {
+  {                                       //    are automatically private and should
+      									  //    be declared as "for (int i = 0; ...)"
+                                          //    in modern C style
     // Concurrent FOR loop where each threads gets
     // assigned a constant number of iterations
 #pragma omp for schedule(static)
     for (row = 0; row < size; row++) {
-      // All matrices share access to matrices and size
+      // Threads share access to matrices and size
 #pragma omp parallel shared(MA, MB, MC, size)
       {
         // Same as previously, concurrent FOR loop